Best Spark Plugs for Big Block 454 Chevy

 For casual city driving, you’d want something warmer.
 If you’re on the race track or plan on speed-fueled highway action, go for a colder spark plug.

-Gasketed plugs were a pain anyways.
-Often, they’d hiccup on cold starts during winters; the engines stalled, etc. GM switched to tapered seat plugs around the very late 60s to fix those issues.
+The thing is, gasketed plugs were a pain.
+They’d choke during cold starts in winter, the engines would stall, etc. GM decided to switch to tapered seat plugs at the end of the 60s to address those issues.

-If you wonder what’s the difference between, say, an R43TS vs R43T…It’s the extended tip on the ‘S’ plugs.
+If you wonder what’s the difference between an R43TS and an R43T…It’s the extended tip on the ‘S’ plugs.
 The extended core tip is overall better for street Chevy 454 engines.

-You can still use ‘S’ spark plugs on a standard/milder big block, though.
-Great for headers too.
+You can still use ‘S’ spark plugs on a standard/milder big block.
+In fact, this type runs great with headers, too.

 ACDelco R44T